ClosingBracket/osv/README.md

 ### Kernel Size

 At this moment (as of May 2020) the size of the uncompressed OSv kernel (`kernel.elf` artifact) is around 6.7 MB (the compressed is ~ 2.7 MB).
-This is not that small comparing to Linux kernel and large comparing to other unikernels.
+This is not that small comparing to Linux kernel and quite large comparing to other unikernels.
 However, bear in mind that OSv kernel (being unikernel) provides **subset** of functionality of the following Linux libraries (see their approximate size on Linux host):
 - `libresolv.so.2` (_100 K_)